rknlhrqy/Ethereum-KickStart/README.md

 <br>
 This application is using the Rinkeby test network. it is not using Ethereum main network which requires the real money.<br> This applicatoin is using Infura API to access Rinkeby test network.
 Please sign up in https://infura.io and get your personal web address to access Rinkeby network and replace the one used in file web3.js.<br>
+Before running this application, you need to build and deploy the smart contract in Rinkeby network.
+In the root folder, just run:<br>
+1, "node ./ethereum/compile.js"<br>
+2, "node ./ethereum/deploy.js"<br>